-I figured security would probably be easier to crack at 5:30am on a Thursday morning, so I flipped a bitch and made my way back towards the park.
+I figured I would probably have a better chance of evading security on a Thursday morning at 5:30am than at any other time, so I flipped a bitch and made my way back towards the park.

-As I pulled up along the frontage road [all the parking areas were fenced off] I noticed another car parked nearby.
+As I pulled up along the frontage road [all the original parking lots were fenced off] I noticed another car parked nearby.
 I could tell the kid (probably in his late 20’s but that’s a kid to me) inside wasn’t a security guard so made my way in.

 As soon as I entered, the kid in the car followed me in.
 I instantly realized that he was acting reluctant because he was a tagger [backpack filled with cans] and was obviously a little sketched out about getting caught.
 I let him know that it didn’t look like we had anything to worry about since the place was wide open and there didn’t appear to be any ‘No Trespassing’ signs.
 My words appeared to calm his nerves and we both went on our separate ways.